scenariomartin/EnglishWords/words.md

 //premier [ˈpremiə(r)]
 premier n::首相
 ,prime minister总理 ,in 2014, he was named as a possible prime minister candidate.
- :prime:: prior j priority n
+ :prime:: prior j1 priority n
  premise ,the crucial premise for our purposes is premise number two. promise 1 primary 1